| Layer | Description | Example |

 Understanding the y-axis in density plots helps in analyzing the distribution of data, identifying the range of values where the data points are concentrated, and observing patterns such as skewness, multimodality, and spread.
 They are often considered alongside histograms — where each have benefits.
 Histograms are more straightforward and easier to interpret, especially for those not well-versed in statistics.
 The bars represent raw counts or frequencies, which are intuitive to understand.
 Density plots use smoothing to create a continuous curve, which can be more appropriate for continuous data.
 This makes it easier to observe the underlying distribution and detect patterns.
 Importantly, when comparing multiple groups that differ in size, density plots have a particular advantage because they normalize the data (i.e., density plots are normalized so that the area under the curve sums to 1), allowing for a better comparison of the shapes of the distributions regardless of the size of each group.
 We’ll see an example of this benefit of density plots versus histograms later in the course.

-In the code chunk below, notice that I set colors for both the line of the density plot (specified as color = "azure3"
+Let’s enhance the density graph to explore options.
+First, let’s change the color of the density graph.
+In the code chunk below, notice that I set colors for both the line of the density plot (specified as color = "azure3") and the fill of the density plot (specified as fill = "azure2").

 geom_density(color = "azure3", fill = "azure2") +